ziishaned/learn-regex/README.md

 ## 1. Basic Matchers

-A regular expression is just a pattern of letters and digits that we used to search in a text.
+A regular expression is just a pattern of letters and digits that we use to perform search in a text.
 For example the regular expression
 `cat` means: the letter `c`, followed by the letter `a`, followed by the letter `t`.

 <pre>